-Strawberry Lemon Rice Crispies - bright lemon and sweet strawberry bring great flavor to a classic rice crispie, perfectly pink for Valentines, or any day!
+Strawberry lemon rice crispies bring bright lemon and strawberry flavors to the classic treat.
+These strawberry crispy treats are perfectly pink for Valentines or any day!

 Strawberry Lemon Rice Crispies